Homey Grain-Free Apple Pie

 Grain-Free Apple Pie Paleo

-Remember those apples I said I picked?
-This is where most of them ended up: drenched in sweet cinnamon and wrapped in almond flour pastry dough.
+This is where most of this year’s hand picked apples ended up: drenched in sweet cinnamon and wrapped in almond flour pastry dough.
 Baked into a pie, and yes...served with ice cream.
 Dreamy.

 I love the way this pie turned out in the end: rustic, they way many of my favorite recipes are, and not too sweet.
 But I gotta tell you, I was stressing about it from first apple slice until the the first bites were taken.
 Not real stress, just the kind of stress you get when you're baking something.